 Ewwww.
 When I approach the service bar to pick up the shots my bartender informs me that we do not, in fact, carry Rose's.
 Duh.
 I head back to Table 45 to let him know these will be coming with fresh lime & simple syrup instead.

 "That's fine, he says," waving a dismissive hand in the air.
 "Patron, lime & whatever.
-Not chilled."

 "Okay," I say.